jackwang0108/VideoLabelHierarchy/README.md

 ```bash
 python -m tools.download.py [-h] -d {tennis,FineDiving,FineGym,fs_comp,fs_perf} [-f path/to/ffmpeg/executable] [-o path/to/save/the/videos] [-p port_of_proxy] [-i ip_of_proxy] [-n number_of_downloading_threads]
 ```
+Note: if you are using VsCode as I am, you'd better to save the videos outside of the root folder of this working space folder, as well as extracted frames output dir.
+This is because VsCode Pylance language server cannot handel too many files if you download and extract them in the working space folder.
+As a result, the typing, highlighting and other things will be disabled.

 ## 2. Create the Datasets